stanford-rc/www.sherlock.stanford.edu/alphafold.md

 2. Write and submit a batch script for running the AlphaFold 3 pipeline.

-    Running AlphaFold3 can be broken down into two parts: pipeline and inference.
+    Running AlphaFold 3 can be broken down into two parts: pipeline and inference.
 GPUs are only utilized during inference, so we are going to run the pipeline on CPUs.
 You can use the following batch script as a template.